 My first experience snowshoeing was in France and now I jump at the opportunity whenever it arises.
 Essentially snowshoes allow you to hike in the snow, and Alta has plenty of pine forests that are just waiting to be explored.
-You can join snowshoeing tours that combine several of the other things to do in Alta Norway (like ice fishing or husky riding) if you are short on time.
+You can join snowshoeing tours that combine other things to do in Northern Norway, like ice fishing if you’re short on time.

 Tour: Snowshoeing and Ice fishing